The Happy Ordi Project

 We also plan to add an application to test the storage devices and another one to test the system memory.

-It will be provided with documentation, and depending on your needs, we will offer remote assistance if you need additional help with usage, or to choose and research replacement components for hardware optimization purposes.
+Documentation will be provided with the software.
+Additionnally, we will offer remote assistance to help you with its use, and to choose or research the best replacement components for hardware optimization.

 Why Linux?